-A Contracting State having issued a remote pilot licence shall not permit the holder of such remote pilot licence to act either as remote pilot-in-command or as remote co-pilot of an RPA and associated RPS unless the holder has received authorization as follows:

-- a) the appropriate class rating specified in 2.11.3.1; or - b) a type rating when required in accordance with 2.11.3.2. - 2.12.4.1 When a type rating is issued limiting the privileges to act as remote co-pilot, or limiting the privileges to act as remote pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating. - 2.12.4.2 When a class rating is issued limiting the privileges to act as remote pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating. - 2.12.4.3 For the purpose of training, testing, or specific special purpose non-revenue flights, special authorization may be provided in writing to the remote pilot licence holder by the Licensing Authority in place of issuing the class or type rating in accordance with 2.11.4.1.
+- (1) No person holding a remote pilot licence shall act either as remote pilot-in-command or as remote co-pilot of an RPA and associated RPS unless he has received the following authorisations: - i. the appropriate class rating specified in 2.12.1.3(1); or - ii. a type rating when required in accordance with 2.12.1.3(2). - (2) When a type rating is issued limiting the privileges to act as remote co-pilot, or limiting the privileges to act as remote pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating. - (3) When a class rating is issued limiting the privileges to act as remote pilot only during the cruise phase of the flight, such limitation shall be endorsed on the rating. - (4) For the purpose of training, testing, or specific special purpose non-revenue flights, special authorisation may be provided in writing to the remote pilot licence holder by the Authority in place of issuing the class or type rating in accordance with 2.12.1.4(1).
 This authorization shall be limited in validity to the time needed to complete the specific flight.